LSSTDESC/qp/docs/user_guide/basicusage.md

 ```

-Note that the representation of the `Ensemble` tells us what the parameterization class is, and the shape of the `Ensemble` (also available via `ens.shape`).
+Note that the representation of the `Ensemble` tells us what the parameterization class is, and the shape of the `Ensemble` (also available via {py:attr}`qp.Ensemble.shape`).
 The first value is the number of distributions and the second value is the number of data values per distribution, which in this case is equal to the number of $xvals$.

-Another method is to use [`qp.create`](#qp.core.factory.Factory.create), which allows you to create an `Ensemble` of any parameterization type.
+Another method is to use {py:meth}`qp.create <qp.factory.Factory.create>`, which allows you to create an `Ensemble` of any parameterization type.
 The function requires the parameterization type as an argument, as well as a dictionary of the necessary data, and an optional `ancil` argument for any ancillary data.
 So to create an `Ensemble` using the same data above, you would use the following commands:

 ```{doctest}